 In her scholarly work, she has written on writing center studies and advising at-risk students in higher education.

-A lifelong Appalachian, she lives with her husband, two young sons, and two beagles.
+A lifelong Appalachian, she lives with her husband and two sons.

 "My Family Visited a Town Where Cellphones Aren't Allowed" on Insider